 Now you may be wondering how it's possible that cherry blossoms can bloom outside of the usual spring flowering season.
 Well, these cherry trees are of a unique species known as Shikizakura.
 They bloom twice a year – first in spring and again in autumn.

-The festival spans the Obara district and the few venues where you can catch the pink blossoms and the red leaves at the same time include the Obara Fureai Park and Senmi Shikizakura-no-Sato.
+The festival spans the Obara district, and the few venues where you can catch the pink blossoms and the red leaves at the same time include the Obara Fureai Park and Senmi Shikizakura-no-Sato.
 To make the most of your visit, plan a walking excursion through several of the most scenic spots.
-You can also keep up-to-date with the flowering status of each area on the festival website.

 More from Time Out Tokyo